On the Existence of Simpler Machine Learning Models: Rashomon Set Models: Simplicity and Generalization

-In the case of one local minimum, if that minimum is wide, then it contains many models that perform similarly and thus yields a large Rashomon set.
-A wide minimum can occur when, for example, the loss is somewhat flat with a bounded derivative.
-These are often cases where the loss is locally Lipschitz continuous on the Rashomon set with a small Lipschitz constant $K$, which would create a tighter bound.

-Theorem \ref{th:existence_single_1} also illustrates how we can use a known Lipschitz constant to choose a Rashomon parameter $\theta$.
-In particular, if we would like to consider a $\delta$-ball in the hypothesis space $\|\hat{f} - f\|_p < \delta$, then we would choose $\theta = K\delta$, which would keep the bound as small as possible but still permit the result to hold.

-Theorem \ref{th:existence_single_2} below is a variation on Theorem \ref{th:existence_single_1}.
-It still uses the approximating set argument, but also requires the Rashomon set to be large enough to include a ball of functions.
-As long as the set of simpler functions is distributed well among the full functional space, the ball contains at least one function from the simpler class.
+Theorem \ref{th:existence_multiple} below uses the approximating set argument from the previous subsection, but now requires the Rashomon set to be large enough to include balls of functions rather than using the random draw assumption.
+As long as the set of simpler functions is distributed well among the full hypothesis space, each ball contains at least one function from the simpler class.